 The Visa Waiver Program (VWP)

 Many travelers seeking to enter the United States for business or tourism (B-1/B-2 visa), or in transit (C-1) for less than 90 days are eligible to travel to the United States visa free under the VWP.
-If you have yet to determine your eligibility to travel visa free, use our visa wizard to help you decide.
+If you have yet to determine your eligibility to travel visa free, our visa wizard can help you decide.